Digital-Data-Co/forge-docs/src/user-guide/projects/runners.md

 Project runners operate on a similar principle to GitLab or GitHub Actions runners:

-- A runner is deployed on a separate server from your Forge UI
+- A runner is deployed on a separate server from your Forge
 - The runner connects to your Forge instance using a secure token
 - When tasks are created, Forge delegates them to available runners
 - Runners execute the tasks and report results back to Forge